fac26/week-10-12-TFB-Eric-gild/README.md

 #### How did you verify your project worked correctly?

-- We used Cypress end-to-end testing to verify that our project functions correctly.
+- We used Cypress end-to-end testing (E2E) to verify that our project functions correctly (the individual Component testing method was more complicated and was not ultimately employed).
 We ran tests on the vendor Sign-In and Vendor Details upload form; both passed successfully.

 #### Did writing automated tests catch any bugs?